 The Clinical Research Department focuses on the management and oversight of the clinical research process from concept development to study conclusion.
 We work at both health facilities (clinics and hospitals in Somkhele and eThekwini) as well in the community/field at Somkhele.
 We also make use of mobile clinical teams at Somkhele which allows for greater community access.
 We are involved with recruitment of healthy participants as well as those that have specific diseases which include HIV, TB and non-communicable diseases.
 The department is co-led by Farina Karim and Olivier Koole.
 The studies we are involved in range from explorative studies, observational cohort studies and clinical trials.
 We have established a network of relationships with clinicians and collaborators for supply of fresh tissue samples for explorative basic research on HIV and TB.

 Social Science and Research Ethics at AHRI is engaged in a range of research projects, both led by members of the Department and collaborating on projects led by other Groups.
 Department members include Senior Social Scientists, Social Science Coordinators and Social Science Research Assistants, skills in the use of both qualitative and quantitative data collection methods, analysis and writing.
 The team also has skills in community and public engagement.

 The Population Research Department provides world class, coordinated research operational support for population-level research studies including development and implementation of innovative, efficient and cost-effective field-based and telephonic data collection systems, anchored on robust quality assurance and quality control practices.

-The department is led by Tinofa Mutevedzi and is organised into five functional sections:
+The department is organised into five functional sections: